aryanfredericks/Msc-Dessertation-3114556F/README.md

   no NER system returns as a single span.
 These affect all tiers equally.
 - **LLM non-determinism** — Tier 3, Tier 4's overseer, and Tier 4 Extended's
   agent all use LLMs.
 Tier 3 is run at temperature 0 with multiple runs recommended for headline numbers.
-Tier 4 Extended's reported result is a single run; run-to-run variance has not been characterised.
+Tier 4 Extended's SequenceVariant and CellLine F1 shifted by several points between its original and v2 runs despite no code change affecting either type, which is concrete evidence of non-trivial run-to-run variance rather than just a theoretical caveat;
+  formal multi-run statistics have not been collected for either LLM-based agentic tier.
+- **Ablation table baseline mismatch** — the Tier 4 ablation table (rare branch, pattern branch, KB confidence gate, overseer) was measured against the pre-fix system and has not been re-run against `tier4_agent_v2`.
+  Component-level deltas may differ once the human-referent allowlist fix is included in the baseline, particularly for the rare-branch ablation.

 ---